Anshtyagi1729/Retsu/README.md

 No auth on any endpoint — anyone who can reach the port can enqueue jobs or read any job's status by ID.

 The stream never trims — acked entries stay in it, so `XLEN` only grows.
-Not a correctness issue, just an eventual disk-space one. `XTRIM` is the fix and isn't in yet.
+Not a correctness issue, just an eventual disk-space one. `XTRIM` is the fix and isn't in yet(need something like pg runner which cleans in chunks).

 The DLQ has no inspection or replay endpoint.
 Jobs go in, nothing comes out.

-No Docker/Compose setup — "you need Redis running locally" is friction for anyone but the person who wrote this.
+No Docker/Compose setup — "you need Redis running locally" is friction for anyone but the person who wrote this(me).

 ---